 A professionally painted interior goes a long way to spruce up space.
 Consider repainting at least every five years or when a new tenant is about to move in.
 Replace sticky door handles, leaky faucets, and dingy blinds with modern mid-line versions in a neutral palette.
 These relatively small changes will instantly make a space look and feel fresh.

 Don’t forget about work on the property’s exterior.
-Simple landscaping, especially if it’s easy to maintain, will also make a fabulous first impression, while also help to boost the block’s overall curb appeal.
+Simple landscaping, especially if it’s easy to maintain, will also make a fabulous first impression while also helping to boost the block’s overall curb appeal.

 Kitchens and Baths that Wow

-If you’re serious about renovating a major renovation, focus on kitchens and baths as these have the highest return on investment on resale over other major improvements.
-They also provide the greatest wow-factor with prospective tenants.
+If you’re serious about renovating a major renovation, focus on kitchens and baths, as these have the highest return on investment on resale over other major improvements.
+They also provide the greatest wow factor to prospective tenants.